ClassicPress/classicpress-seo/README.md

 Rich Snippets|SEO Analysis
 XML Sitemap|Ability to edit .htaccess WooCommerce|Ability to edit robots.txt
-Social meta: Support for Facebook, Twitter, Google Places, LinkedIn, Instagram, YouTube, Pinterest|Social meta: Removed support for Yelp, FourSquare, Flickr, Reddit, SoundCloud, Tumblr and Myspace
+Social meta: Facebook, Twitter, Google Places, LinkedIn, Instagram, YouTube, Pinterest|Social meta: Yelp, FourSquare, Flickr, Reddit, SoundCloud, Tumblr and Myspace
-Role Manager|
+Imports for Rank Math and Yoast| Imports for AIl ln One SEO, AIO Rich Snippets, SEOPress, WP Schema Pro, Redirection Role Manager|
 Search Console|
 Support for [Classic Commerce](https://github.com/ClassicPress-research/classic-commerce) to be added|

+## Important note
+**As this plugin is still in the development & testing stage, use it on a production site at your own risk.**

 ## Support
 If you find a bug, please create an issue on the [issues page](https://github.com/ClassicPress-research/classicpress-seo/issues) or [create a topic](https://forums.classicpress.net/tags/classic-seo) in the ClassicPress forums.

 ## Reporting Security Issues
-To disclose a security issue to our team. (security@classicpress.net)
+To disclose a security issue to our team (security@classicpress.net)

 ## Changelog
 [Change log for this project](CHANGES.md)